LaVCa: LLM-assisted Visual Cortex Captioning: Appendix

+We investigate how various hyper-parameter settings influence the accuracy of the voxel captions (Tables~\ref{appendix:beta_table},~\ref{appendix:ablation_table}).
+Unless otherwise specified, we adopt the primary-analysis configuration: CLIP-Vision as the default contrastive VLM for feature extraction, 50 optimal images per voxel, MiniCPM-V as the MLLM for captioning the optimal images, five extracted keywords, \textit{gpt-4o} as the keyword extraction model, exemplar-based prompting as the prompting strategy, and use of the Sentence Composer.

+\paragraph{Effect of the Encoding Model} Our goal in LaVCa is to characterise voxel selectivity at the level of DNN-derived visual features, rather than to interpret voxels directly from raw $\beta$-values.
+Nevertheless, to verify that the encoding model indeed improves interpretability—by suppressing noise and non-visual components in the $\beta$-responses and enabling better generalisation to novel stimuli—we performed an additional control analysis using a purely $\beta$-driven baseline.

+To directly assess whether the encoding model is necessary for identifying optimal images, we conducted a control analysis in which, for each voxel, we selected the NSD images that elicited the strongest raw $\beta$-values and generated voxel captions from their MS-COCO captions.
+Importantly, in this baseline the encoding-model weights used in the later stages—keyword filtering and the Sentence Composer—are replaced with a uniform weighting scheme by setting all weights to~1.
+This ensures that the entire pipeline operates without any feature-level information from the encoding model, providing an interpretation grounded solely in the measured $\beta$-values.

+This $\beta$-based approach produced substantially lower predictive accuracy compared to LaVCa (Table~\ref{appendix:beta_table}).
+Because this baseline relies solely on raw $\beta$-values, it is highly sensitive to measurement noise and non-visual components of brain activity, resulting in captions that generalised poorly to held-out images.

+\paragraph{Contrastive VLM comparison.} We next compare different contrastive vision–language models (VLMs) used to extract latent features for voxel-wise encoding.
+Specifically, we evaluate SigLIP2~\citep{tschannen2025siglip}, FG-CLIP~\citep{xie2025fg}, and both the text and vision branches of CLIP~\citep{radford2021learning}.
+For CLIP-Text, we obtain projection-layer embeddings from the COCO captions that were pre-assigned to the NSD image stimuli.
+Overall, CLIP-based representations (CLIP-Text and CLIP-Vision) achieve the highest accuracies.
+FG-CLIP performs comparably to CLIP-Vision, while SigLIP2 does not surpass CLIP in our setting—despite reports in the original SigLIP work that it often outperforms CLIP on benchmark tasks—yet its inclusion demonstrates that LaVCa generalises well across diverse VLM backbones.

-We conduct an ablation study to evaluate how hyperparameter choices affect our method’s accuracy.
-First, we vary the number of optimal images used for keyword extraction with gpt-4o from 5 to 10, 50, and 100 (Table \ref{appendix:ablation_table}, top) while fixing the number of extracted keywords at 5 (as in the primary analysis).
-Increasing the number of optimal images up to 50 leads to higher accuracy.
-This gain likely arises because relying only on top-ranked images may omit useful second- and third-ranked keywords; increasing the number of optimal images enables us to capture a broader range of selective keywords.
-However, after the number of optimal images reaches 100, the improvement ceases, likely because additional concepts cannot be adequately captured using only five keywords.
-These observations suggest that increasing the number of concepts could further improve accuracy.
+\paragraph{Number of optimal images.} We vary the number of optimal images used for keyword extraction from 5 to 10, 50, and 100.
+Increasing the number up to 50 improves accuracy, presumably because relying only on top-ranked images can omit useful second- and third-ranked keywords.
+Using more images therefore captures a broader range of selective concepts.
+However, once the number of optimal images reaches 100, the improvement plateaus, likely because additional concepts can no longer be adequately represented with only five keywords.
+These observations suggest that increasing the number of keywords, rather than merely adding more images, may further enhance accuracy.